Doubleday | 2018

 Vega looked her right in the eyes and said, “Sixteen alive.
 One dead.
 And one alive but” – she tapped her head – “dead.”

 Vega hires local PI, and disgraced former cop, Max ‘Cap’ Caplan to help her in her dogged pursuit of finding the two girls alive.
 Cap was a fantastic counterpoint for Vega – his quiet logic and thoughtful actions were exactly what Vega needed to smooth out her violent reactions and impulsive moves.
 Cap’s relationship with his daughter, Nell, was sweet and fun – the maturity and openness reminding me a bit of Bosch and Maddie on Bosch – and brought a grounding element to the otherwise dramatic, non-stop sequence of events.

 I also appreciate how Luna created a sense of attraction between Cap and Vega, but it stayed rational within the context of the situation, and never turned into an actual romance.
 It felt human and honest and complicated like real relationships.

 This is a very fast-paced read, like my fingers and eyes are burning as I flipped the pages as fast as I could read.
 The investigation took so many different avenues, I never got bored.
 There was no lag in the pace for me, no moments where the story didn’t seem to be moving towards something, no pointless filler scenes or a character’s “thinking in the shower” chapter that filled me with a sense of rage.
-GET OUT OF THE SHOWER I DON’T CARE.
+GET OUT OF THE SHOWER, I DON’T CARE.

 This was well-thought-out, well-plotted – Luna knew exactly what she was doing, the story she was telling and how much of the characters she wanted to share.

 The only thing I was missing was my preferred level of detail.
-I don’t like bare minimalism and I don’t like over saturated.
+I don’t like bare minimalism and I don’t like over-saturated.
 Somewhere in the middle is my sweet spot.
-I want to know how someone’s hair looks, and what clothes they choose to wear to express their character.
-I don’t want to just assume they have hair and clothes, but I also don’t need to know the colour of every highlight or the brand of their clothes and the fit of the seams and every accessory they chose.
+I want to know how someone’s hair looks, and what clothes they choose to wear to express themselves.
+I don’t want to just assume they have hair and clothes.
+But I don’t need to know the colour of every highlight or the brand of their clothes and the fit of the seams and every accessory they choose.